jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) which produce for the CFC an amount included in the item arrangement under section EX 20B(4).
 Total CFC's assets
 (8) Total CFC's assets is the total value of the CFC's assets determined under generally accepted accounting practice.
-Fraction for excessively debt funded CFC
+Cost fraction for excessively debt funded CFC
-(9) For a CFC that is excessively debt funded, the item fraction for the purposes of this section is the amount calculated using the formula in subsection (10) and determining the debts and assets of a CFC under sections FE 8 to FE 11 as if the CFC were—
+(9) For a CFC that is excessively debt funded, the item cost fraction for the purposes of this section is the amount calculated using the formula in subsection (10) and determining the debts and assets of a CFC under sections FE 8 to FE 11 as if the CFC were—
   (a) an excess debt outbound company; and
   (b) the only member of the CFC's New Zealand group.
-Formula for fraction
+Formula for cost fraction
-(10) The formula for the CFC's fraction is—attributable foreign company assetstotal foreign company assets.
+(10) The formula for the CFC's cost fraction is—attributable foreign company assetstotal foreign company assets.
 Definition of items in formula
 (11) The items in the formula in subsection (10) are defined in subsections (12) and (13).
 Attributable foreign company assets